DevExpress/devextreme-demos/JSDemos/Demos/Charts/SideBySideBar/description.md

 This demo shows the standard _bar_ series type that displays rectangular bars side by side.
 The side by side bar series help you compare values across different categories.
-Follow the steps below to create and configure the side by side bar chart:
+Follow the steps below to create and configure the bar chart:

 ## Bind to Data